wp-plugins/widget-visibility-time-scheduler/README.txt

 == Screenshots ==

-1. You see the interface of the Widget Visibility Time Scheduler in the Archive Widget.
+1. You see the english interface of the Widget Visibility Time Scheduler in the Archive Widget.
 These fields appear in each other widget.
+2. German interface of the Widget Visibility Time Scheduler in the Archive Widget
+3. Spanish interface of the Widget Visibility Time Scheduler in the Archive Widget

 == Changelog ==

+= 2.1 =
+* Added spanish translation.
+Thank you very much [Eduardo Larequi](https://wordpress.org/support/profile/elarequi)!
+* Revised the description of the plugin
+* Added screenshots of the widget in german and spanish
+* Updated *.pot file and german translation

 = 2.0 =
 * **Important advice: You must readjust each scheduler settings once!** The plugin is revised and extended fundamentally to consider user requests